 Implementation of GST helps in reducing the difficulties in indirect tax compliance, which adversely affects the ease of doing business in India.
-Unlike under GST regime, earlier companies faced major issues with respect to the registration of VAT, excise, customs and service tax; movement of goods; dealing with tax authorities; settling tax disputes; availing tax incentives, and obtaining a timely tax refund.
+Unlike under the GST regime, earlier companies faced major issues with respect to the registration of VAT, excise, customs and service tax; the movement of goods; dealing with tax authorities; settling tax disputes; availing tax incentives, and obtaining a timely tax refund.

 Tackling Corruption and Tax Leakages

 The Indian GST will have a mechanism of matching of invoices.
 The input tax credit of purchased goods and services will only be available if the taxable supplies received by the buyer get matched against the taxable supplies received by the supplier.
-The Goods and Services Tax Network which is responsible for IT backbone is geared up to match more than three billion invoices per month.
+The Goods and Services Tax Network which is responsible for the IT backbone is geared up to match more than three billion invoices per month.
 This would be a self-regulating mechanism.
 This will not only check tax frauds and tax evasion but also bring in more and more businesses into the formal economy.
 In the new GST regime, the tax-payer can register, file returns and make payment of taxes on a single portal on the net.
 Thus, corruption will be checked to a large extent as it will become increasingly difficult for the taxpayer to evade taxes and he will have minimal interaction with the tax authorities.

 Here is the list of 5 Disadvantages of GST in India

-GST is one of the biggest tax reforms undertaken by the Government which pave the way for the concept of “One Nation, One Market, One Tax”.
+GST is one of the biggest tax reforms undertaken by the Government which paves the way for the concept of “One Nation, One Market, One Tax”.
 However, any tax reform of such magnitude comes with certain teething problems.
 Let us now look at some of the disadvantages of GST: